Stability in the homology of Deligne-Mumford compactifications: The Action of

 \section{The Action of $\FSop$}

-Let $\FS$ be the category of finite sets and surjections.
-The objects of $\FS$ are the sets $[n] = \{1, \dots, n\}$ for $n \geq 1$, and the morphisms are surjections.
-An \emph{$\FSop$ module}, or an \emph{action of $\FSop$} on a sequence of vector spaces $V_n$, is a functor from $\FSop$ to the category of vector spaces $n \mapsto V_n$.
+Let $\bMgn$ be the Deligne--Mumford space of stable genus $g$ curves with $n$ distinct marked points.
+The space $\bMgn$ parameterizes genus curves $C$ with distinct marked points $p_1, \dots, p_n \in C$, such that all of the singularities of $C$ are double points (also called nodal singularities), each marked point $p_i$ is smooth, each genus $0$ component of $C$ contains at least $3$ marked or singular points, and each genus $1$ component contains at least one marked or singular point.

-Let $\bMgn$ be the Deligne--Mumford stack of stable genus $g$ curves with $n$ marked points.
-The stack $\bMgn$ parameterizes genus curves $C$ and markings $p_1, \dots, p_n \in C$, such that all of the singularities of $C$ are double points, each marked point $p_i$ is smooth, each genus $0$ component of $C$ contains at least $3$ marked or singular points, and each genus $1$ component contains at least one marked or singular point. \begin{rmk} Since our results concern homology with rational coefficients, we may work with either the homology of the coarse moduli space or the homology of the Deligne--Mumford stack.
-For definiteness, we will work with the moduli stack defined over the complex numbers, but our methods are algebraic and should apply over other algebraically closed fields. \end{rmk}
+\begin{rmk} Since our results concern homology with rational coefficients, we may work with either the homology of the coarse moduli space or the homology of the Deligne--Mumford stack.
+For definiteness, we will work with the moduli space defined over the complex numbers.
+However our methods are algebraic, and should also apply to the $l$-adic cohomology of $\overline \cM_{g,n}$ over any algebraically closed field. \end{rmk}